 On a more granular level perhaps the most telling connection involves these guys:

 The situation in The Happening out in the field has become infamous, with the others hysterically demanding that the hero must find a way to save them from imminent death.
 At one point he pleads in exasperation: “I need a second, okay!
 Why can’t anybody give me a goddamn second?”
-In Old, the doctor, the self-appointed leader and thus a kind-of counterpart to the hero in the earlier film, stands to the side, seemingly lost in his own world, and in a toneless and resigned voice says, as if to himself: “I will make a decision.
+In Old, responding to a similarly enraged demand, the doctor, the self-appointed leader and thus a kind-of counterpart to the hero in the earlier film, stands to the side, seemingly lost in his own world, and in a toneless and resigned voice says, as if to himself: “I will make a decision.
 Just give me a second.”
 Given the iconic status of the earlier scene, there is no way this is not a playful intertextual comment, demonstratively performed in exactly the opposite tone of voice and by a character who in the Old scene is precisely not the center of attention.
 This is possibly Shyamalan baiting people into thinking about his most derided film, while the link invites a comparison whose conclusion ought to be that the tone of the new one is infinitely more assured.
 It is as if he is saying: “See?
 I fixed it.”

 We have already talked about the ubiquity of numbers in Old, but the character of Guy forms a clear link to John Leguizamo‘s teacher in The Happening, who is aware of the comfort people seek in numbers.
 Guy likes to rattle off statistics about what percentage of furniture accidents involves coffee tables, that 99.4 percent of holiday deaths have natural causes, in order to comfort the rapper who is under suspicion for murder, and comically exclaims that it is statistically impossible to have two dead bodies on the same beach.